 - 1. Preparation of culture media - 2.
 Sterilization by dry heat and moist heat autoclaving. - 3.
-Isolating pure cultures bacteria and fungi - 4.
-Gram staining and other staining procedures - 5.
+Isolation and preparation of pure cultures of bacteria - 4.
+Isolation and preparation of pure cultures of fungi - 5.
 Identification of bacteria by morphological and biochemical tests. - 6.
-Antibiotic sensitivity test for microbial cultures - 7.
-Bacterial growth curve effect of pH, temperature, salt concentrated and nutrients on growth of bacteria. - 8.
-Production of Wine by fermentation. - 9.
-Identification of microorganisms in milk. - 10.
-Identification of microorganisms involved in food spoilage.
+Gram staining and other staining procedures - 7.
+Antibiotic sensitivity test for microbial cultures - 8.
+Bacterial growth curve - 9.
+Production of Wine by fermentation. - 10.
+Fermentation of Sauerkraut to produce lactic acid. - 11.
+Estimation of percentage of lactic acid. - 12.
+Estimation of percentage of calcium.